R-uan/mahjong/README.md

 - Remake package types (Game Actions should be types)
 - Remake protocol package handling
 - ~~Remove authentication requirement and make it "guest" only~~
-- Move client join handling to protocol
+- ~~Move client join handling to protocol~~
+- Finish the MatchManager > Protocol communication

 #### Error Codes